thecodejedi/roadie_test/README.md

 Please report sensitive security issues using Spotify's [bug-bounty program](https://hackerone.com/spotify) rather than GitHub.

 For further details, see our complete [security release process](SECURITY.md).

+## How to get Started

+In order to get started you need to call the API: [HTTP GET /api/sendungenAPI/]()